-The Board also acknowledges its responsibility to present a balanced, clear and understandable assessment in the Company's annual, interim and quarterly reports, other price-sensitive announcements and other financial disclosures required under the GEM Listing Rules, and reports to the regulators as well as to information required to be disclosed pursuant to statutory requirements.
+The Board also acknowledges its responsibility to present a balanced, clear and understandable assessment in the Company's annual, interim and quarterly reports, other price-sensitive announcements and other financial disclosures required under the GEM Listing Rules, and reports to the regulators as well as the information required to be disclosed pursuant to statutory requirements.

-The above statements, which should be read in conjunction with the independent auditor's report set out from pages 63 to 69 of this annual report, are made with a view to distinguishing for Shareholders how the responsibilities of the Directors differ from those of the auditor in relation to the financial statements.
+The above statements, which should be read in conjunction with the independent auditor's report set out from pages 70 to 75 of this annual report, are made with a view to distinguishing how the responsibilities of the Directors differ from those of the auditor in relation to the financial statements.